 Criminal liability arises when laws like the Fire Safety Order are breached.
 This can lead to prosecution, fines, or imprisonment for the responsible person.

 Civil liability involves claims brought by employees, visitors, or others harmed by the fire.
 If an employer is found negligent, they may be ordered to pay compensation for injuries, trauma, or losses.
+To mitigate this, many companies are looking at predictive maintenance for fire systems to catch faults before they lead to system failure and subsequent legal claims.

 In many cases, businesses face both.
 The reputational damage, combined with financial penalties, can be catastrophic.